Perennial Seller by Ryan Holiday is his latest book on how to create meaningful work that stands the test of time.

 Holiday argues that creation of a potential perennial seller is only the beginning.

 Next comes the positioning of it which means to polish, refine and figure how to best communicate it to the world.

-If, for example, you’re a book writer, forget about having an agent that will take care of everything because they do not exist. hey don’t exist and what you have to do is hustle and take every part of the process as their responsibility.
+If, for example, you write books, forget about having an agent that will take care of everything because they do not exist.
+Instead, what you have to do is take responsibility for every part of the process.

 “Adults create perennial sellers—and adults take responsibility for themselves.
 Children expect opportunities to be handed to them.